 - 5.7.
 Prior to depositing funds with any bank or building society, additional indicators of creditworthiness (such as credit default swaps, GDP; net debt as a percentage of GDP, potential sovereign and parental support, share price) will also be considered. - 5.8.
 Banks on negative rating watch will be heavily scrutinised before any deposit is made with that institution. - 5.9.
-Currently, in response to the banking crisis, all deposits are with UK institutions.
-Foreign banks would only be considered if they meet our strict criteria, and are recommended by our advisors.
+Currently all deposits are with UK institutions.
+Non UK banks would only be considered if they meet our strict criteria, and are recommended by our advisers.
 Any one foreign country would carry a limit of £10m deposits. - 5.10.
 In the event that two or more organisations in the same group meet the criteria detailed in 5.5. then a group limit of £10m will be applied. - 5.11.
 Deposits with banks or building societies will be restricted to 364 days. - 5.12.
 The existing Counterparty policy sets out a sound approach to depositing cash in normal market circumstances.
-Whilst this policy still stands, under exceptional current market circumstances the Chief Executive will temporarily restrict deposits to those counterparties considered of higher credit quality than the minimum criteria set out in the policy. - 5.13.
-Examples of these restrictions would be greater use of strongly rated institutions offered support by the UK Government through the Credit Guarantee Scheme; increased use of the DMO account and restricting the term of deposits as appropriate.
+Whilst this policy still stands, under exceptional current market circumstances the Executive Director of Finance and Corporate Resources may consider temporarily restricting deposits to those counterparties considered of higher credit quality than the minimum criteria set out in the policy. - 5.13.
+Examples of these restrictions would be greater use of higher rated institutions; increased use of the DMO account and restricting the term of deposits as appropriate.